Categories: Off-topic

 The verb 있다

-(“ittda” - to exist) can be used to express “(somebody or thing) can (some action)” via the form “(verb-root) + ㄹ/ 을
+(“ittda” - to exist) can be used to express “(somebody or thing) can (some action)” via “verb L-form” + 수

 (“awbta” - to not exist) instead of “ittda”.

-As noted above, the verb “ittda” can also be used to form the “progressive tense”.
+The verb “ittda” can also be used as described in the section on “the progressive tense”.

 The verb 싶다

-(“shipda” - to want to) is used by taking the root of some verb, adding 고
+(“shipda” - to want to) is used by taking the stem of some verb, adding 고

 , and then adding the conjugated form of shipda to form things like “to want to go”, “to want to buy”, etc. In this case, only the verb “shipda” is conjugated.